 Expert Tips

 • Taste and adjust.
-Strawberries vary in sweetness, so don’t be afraid to tweak the lime or salt right before serving to balance the flavor.
+Strawberries vary in sweetness, so taste your salsa before serving and adjust the lime or salt to balance the flavors.

 Storage instructions

 Freezer: Not recommended.
-Fresh strawberries don’t hold up well after thawing, and the salsa will turn mushy.
+Strawberries don’t hold up well after freezing and thawing.
+The salsa will turn mushy and watery.

 Close-up of a tortilla chip being dipped into strawberry salsa with chopped strawberries, orange bell pepper, red onion, jalapeño, and fresh cilantro in a wooden bowl.